raspberrypi/documentation/configuration/device-tree.md

 Note that DT and ATAGs are mutually exclusive.
 As a result, passing a DT blob to a kernel that doesn't understand it causes a boot failure.
 To guard against this, the loader checks kernel images for DT-compatibility, which is marked by a trailer added by the mkknlimg utility; this can be found [here](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg), or in the scripts directory of a recent kernel source tree.
 Any kernel without a trailer is assumed to be non-DT-capable.

+A kernel built from the rpi-4.4.y tree (and later) will not function without a DTB, so from the 4.4 releases onwards, any kernel without a trailer is assumed to be DT-capable.
+You can override this by adding a trailer without the DTOK flag or by putting `device_tree=` in config.txt, but don't be surprised if it doesn't work.
+N.B.
+A corollary to this is that if the kernel has a trailer indicating DT capability then `device_tree=` will be ignored.

 The loader now supports builds using bcm2835_defconfig, which selects the upstreamed BCM2835 support.
 This configuration will cause `bcm2835-rpi-b.dtb` and `bcm2835-rpi-b-plus.dtb` to be built.
 If these files are copied with the kernel, and if the kernel has been tagged by a recent `mkknlimg`, then the loader will attempt to load one of those DTBs by default.

 In order to manage Device Tree and overlays, the loader supports a number of new `config.txt` directives: